thoughtspot/thoughtspot.github.io/_admin/ts-cloud/spotdev-portal.md

     Configuration settings for creating custom actions in the ThoughtSpot UI to trigger workflows in your application, or invoke a URL with ThoughtSpot data as the payload.

 -   **Settings**
-    Security controls for accessing embedded content from external applications.
+    Security controls to define access to the embedded ThoughtSpot content from external applications.

+{% include note.html content="The **Customization** settings are available only for the ThoughtSpot developer or admin users." %}
 ## Explore the Visual Embed APIs

 The **Playground** allows developers to try the Visual Embed APIs, preview the code, test it, and familiarize themselves with the application controls.

+{% include note.html content="If you have added a custom action and you want to disable or hide this custom action on a Playground page by using the **Modify available actions** checkbox, make sure you specify the ID of the custom action in the `disabledActions` and `hiddenActions` attribute." %}

 ### Search
 To embed search: